Getting the Gatekeeper to Love Your Gift Baskets

 The biggest problem I’ve helped designers solve in the past two months, through coaching to get corporate orders (and they received lots of them!), is getting past gatekeepers in the corporate world.

-Their titles are commonly known as executive assistant, administrative assistant, and secretary.
+Their titles are commonly known as:

-Is that a problem for you, too?
+Is getting them on your side a problem for you, too?

 It was a problem for me many years ago and is the reason why chapter 6 in the book, How to Start a Home-Based Gift Basket Business, was written to explain great techniques to get sales.